What To Do in Casco Viejo, Panama

 For a quick bite, we spent our mornings grabbing desayuno (breakfast) at the Unido Café, attached to the American Trade Hotel.
 They have an array of fresh baked goods that they heat upon request.
 I enjoyed over-sized croissants while Alex drank cappuccinos with thoughtfully designed milk in the shape of a heart.

-For dinner, Alex and I enjoyed an Italian date night on the Plaza Catedral at Il Carpaccio.
+For dinner, we enjoyed an Italian date night outdoors on the Plaza Catedral at Il Carpaccio.
 With great service, bistro-style seating, and a heavy wine menu, the appetizing food seems to be a lucky add-on.

-Lastly, don't forget about local restaurants serving tipica meals.
+Lastly, don't forget about local restaurants serving comida tipica (standard local meals).
 On every other block you'll find a hole in the wall with food ten times better than anything you'll find on Trip Advisor!
-And if you run into an Asian chef running his own restaurant, don't be alarmed by his yells or pushiness: the food and $4.00 price book is totally worth it.
-No idea what I'm talking about?
-Go to Casco Viejo.
-You'll see.
+And if you run into an Asian chef running his own Panamanian restaurant, don't be alarmed by his yells or pushiness: the food and $4.00 price book is totally worth it.

 Tantalo Restaurant + Rooftop should've been on the "where to eat" list, because their food is awesome!
 But their rooftop bar takes the cake with spectacular night views of the city.
 Head there for dinner and then go upstairs to the bar.
 Expect overdressed women, pricier drinks, bumping music, and an all around good time.